dnolter959/autodiff/docs/milestone1.md

 - This is the only class that users will directly interact with.
 - Users instantiate an `AutoDiff` object with two parameters, `f` and `value`
-  - `f` is either a *string* or *list of strings* representing the functions ($f : R^n \rightarrow R^m$) over which to evaluate the derivative.
+  - `f` is either a *function* or *list of functions* ($f : R^n \rightarrow R^m$) over which to evaluate derivatives.
   - `value` is a *dictionary* (`str` : `float`), representing the value(s) at which the user seeks to evaluate the derivative
   - Some examples:
-    - `ad = AutoDiff("sin(x) + 14", {"x" : 0})`
+    - `ad = AutoDiff(lambda x: sin(x) + 14, {"x" : 0})`
-    - `ad = AutoDiff("sin(xy)", {"x" : 0, "y" : 1})`
-    - `ad = AutoDiff("sin(xz)", {"x" : 0, "z" : 1})`
+    - `f1 = lambda x : x**2; f2 = lambda x, y : x + y`
-    - `ad = AutoDiff(["sin(x)", "x+y"], {"x" : 0, "y" : 1})`
+    - `ad = AutoDiff([f1, f2], {"x" : 0, "y" : 1})`
-    - `ad = AutoDiff(["sin(xyz)", "x+y", "y+z^2"], {"x" : 0, "y" : 1, "z" : 0})`
 - Upon initialization the function will also check for valid input.
-For example, it will check:
-  - Parenthesis correctly applied
-  - Valid function names
-  - Valid correspondence in variable names between functions and value names
+For example, it will check for valid correspondence in variable names between functions and value names
+ - The variable strings supplied in `value` must match the variable names supplied in `f`
+ - Variables will ultimately be passed to f as kwargs, so the following two cases will return the same derivative
+    - `AutoDiff(lambda x, y: x - y, {"x" : 0, "y" : 1})`
+    - `AutoDiff(lambda y, x: x - y, {"x" : 0, "y" : 1})`
 - It will have a class method called `get_derivative` which performs forward mode AD
   - `get_derivative` will operate on `self` and return the specified derivative
-- It will also have class methods called `get_gradient` and `get_jacobian` which similarly operate on self and return either a gradient or jacobian, provided these these methods are compatible with the AutoDiff instance attributes
+- It will also have class methods called `get_gradient` and `get_jacobian` which similarly operate on self and return either a gradient or jacobian, provided these these methods are compatible with the AutoDiff instance attributes provided
-- Each of these functions will compute partial derivatives by simply converting functional string expressions into python functions which operate on Dual Numbers, and evaluating these expressions using elementary operations, which we explicitly define on DualNumbers (discussed below)
+- Each of these functions will compute partial derivatives by evaluating expression involving dual number using elementary operations which we explicitly define on the `DualNumbers` class (discussed below)

 Class 2: `DualNumber`

-- This class will be used inside the `AutoDiff` class; it is the foundation upon which our implementation is build
+- This class will be used inside the `AutoDiff` class; it is the foundation upon which our implementation is built
-- This class defines a DualNumber object which has two attributes `real` and `dual`
+- This class defines a `DualNumber` object which has two attributes `real` and `dual`
-  - If not specified, the `dual` part of a DualNumber will default to 1
+  - If not specified, the `dual` part of a `DualNumber` will default to 1
-- We need to be able to perform elementary operations on DualNumbers in such a way that adheres to the behavior of dual numbers, as defined above.
+- We need to be able to perform elementary operations on `DualNumber`s in such a way that adheres to the behavior of dual numbers, as defined above.
 - For example, for $z_1 = a_1 + b_1\epsilon$ and $z_2 = a_2  b_2 \epsilon$, we want that:
   - $z_1 + z_2 = (a_1 + a_2) + (b_1 + b_2)\epsilon$
   - $z_1z_2 = (a_1a_2) + (a_1b_2 + b_1a_2)\epsilon$